Research changelog

 • We learned to ask whether a new language has only changed the costume.

-• We learned to listen for the grammar that survives letting go.
+• We learned to listen for the pattern that survives letting go.

 • We learned to look for the doorway, not only the room.